For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 Thyatira is known today as Akhisar in far west Turkey.
 This ancient city was strategically located as a buffer to the Roman empire, obstructing the path of its enemies and giving it time to gather military strength.
 It was found in a rich agricultural area, famous for its purple dye and wine.
 This city prospered during the Roman Empire through the security of the army and the trade routes through it.
 The archaeological discoveries of temple ruins, monuments and its amphitheatre give us a glimpse of the historical culture.
 Ancient manuscripts reveal that many Jews settled in Thyatira during the reign of Seleucus I (305-281 BC).

 Thyatiran coins of that era reveal strong trade guilds of weaving, leather, pottery, and bronze melting active in this city.
 These guilds, forerunners to our trade unions, formed leagues who promoted and protected their trade and its workers.
-In this pagan environment, the guilds had their own gods whom they worshipped together in the hope of success and prosperity.
-These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods.
-These feasts ended in revelries and religious orgies, symbolizing the fertility of their trades.
+In this pagan environment, the guilds had their own gods whom they worshipped in the hope of success and prosperity.
+These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods – ending in revelries and religious orgies, symbolizing the prosperity of their trades.

 Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols, and thirdly, because of the perverse nature of these communal meals.
 And this was the contentious issue for the church in Thyatira at the time of John’s writing.

-The letter of Christ to the church in Thyatira is the longest and sternest of all seven dictated to by John (Revelation 2:18-28).
+The letter of Christ to the church in Thyatira is the longest and sternest of all seven letters to the churches (Revelation 2:18-28).

 Accusation (2:20-23).
 But in this church, the Lord also sees something abominable.
 This congregation allows a false teacher, “Jezebel… mislead(ing) my servants into sexual immorality and the eating of food sacrificed to idols.”
 It is very improbable that there was a woman named Jezebel in the congregation at Thyatira because of the name’s origin and unfavourable connotations.
 Instead, the apocalyptic genre of Revelation invites us to read this “prophetess” as a type of Jezebel in the Old Testament, revealing something of her character and conduct in the church, which Christ strongly condemns.